Bento Basics

 Here is the basic bento philosophy that’s behind the bento examples presented on this site.

-• I use bentos to incorporate some healthy food into my daily eating.
+- I use bentos to incorporate some healthy food into my daily eating.
 Therefore I use as much vegetables and vegetable products as possible, watch the amount of oil and fat, and try to stay away from processed foods.
-(An octopus wiener may be cute, and I include such things on occasions, but they aren’t the most healthy food.)
+(An sausage cut to look like a tiny octopus, aka an "octodog" or "octopus wiener", may be cute, and I include such things on occasions, but they aren't the most healthy food.)

 Please also keep in mind that most of my bento are made with adult eaters in mind, rather than kids.
 They can be adapted for kids of course by perhaps reducing the quantities, or just used as-is for teenagers.